Efficient Generator of Mathematical Expressions for Symbolic Regression: Additional results on the Nguyen benchmark

 \section{Additional results on the Nguyen benchmark}

 In this appendix, we show additional results of the empirical evaluation.
-Mainly, we show the performance of HVAR, CVAE, and GVAE on the first eight equations from the Nguyen benchmark with random sampling (By sampling points from the standardized Gaussian distribution).
-Additionally, we show the performance of GVAE when coupled with the evolutionary algorithm and the learning curves of approaches HVAR, ProGED, and \HVAESR.
+First, we show the performance of HVAR on the first eight equations from the Nguyen benchmark with random sampling (By sampling points from the standardized Gaussian distribution) and different dimensions of the latent space in Section~\ref{app:hvar}.
+Next, we show the learning curves of approaches HVAR, ProGED, and \HVAESR in Section~\ref{app:lc}.
+After this, we show the performance of \HVAESR on noisy data in Section~\ref{app:noise}.
+Finally, we conclude this section in~\ref{app:other} by showing the performance of CVAE with random sampling and GVAE with both random sampling and an evolutionary algorithm.

-First, we show the learning curves of HVAR, ProGED, and \HVAESR on six equations from the Nguyen benchmark in Figure~\ref{fig:curves}.
-We can see that overall \HVAESR performs the best as it achieves the highest $R^2$ score and needs to test the least expression to do so.
-This is not true on equation NG-8, where the other two approaches find the desired expressions quicker.
-This happens because all approaches find the desired expression quickly and the evolution part of \HVAESR does not yet come into effect.